aerth/godev/README.md

 `export GODEV_SHARED_DIR=$HOME/src`

 Note: since you are user `root` in the container, we `chown` the shared dirctory when exiting the session.
-This could take a while lead to unexpected results if the shared directory is not even owned by the user, for example, `/`.
+This could take a while or lead to unexpected results if the shared directory is not even owned by the user, for example, `/`.

 It's safer to use a dedicated shared directory such as `$PWD/data` by using the GODEV_SHARED_DIR variable in ~/.bashrc or editing the GoDev launcher script.